puppetlabs/puppet/docs/rspec_tutorial.md

       @fixture.foo.should == :bar
     end

-    it "should not keep state between tests" do
+    it "does not keep state between tests" do
       # The foo stub was added in the previous test and shouldn't be present
       # in this test.
       expect { @fixture.foo }.to raise_error